 Our CEO provides strategic direction for our company, including with regard to compensation matters.
-During 2017, our Former CEO met periodically with the compensation committee and the compensation committee's independent compensation consultant to discuss changes to our NEO compensation programs, the 2017 Executive Bonus Plan, to evaluate the performance of the other NEOs, and to make recommendations regarding the form and amount of any changes to the compensation opportunities for the other NEOs.
-The ultimate decisions in 2017 regarding NEO compensation were, however, made by the compensation committee.
-Our Former CEO did not participate in our compensation committee's deliberations or voting on his compensation.
-Our New CEO met with the compensation committee to review the structure of our 2018 executive compensation programs and to make recommendations regarding the form and amount of any changes to the compensations or voting on his compensation.
+During 2019, our CEO met periodically with the compensation committee and the compensation committee's independent compensation consultant to discuss changes to our NEO compensation programs, to discuss the 2019 Executive Bonus Plan, to evaluate the performance of the other NEOs, and to make recommendations regarding the form and amount of any changes to the compensation opportunities for the other NEOs.
+The ultimate decisions in 2019 regarding NEO compensation were, however, made by the compensation committee.
+Our CEO did not participate in our compensation committee's deliberations or voting on his compensation.
+Our CEO met with the compensation committee to review the structure of our 2020 executive compensation programs and to make recommendations regarding the form and amount of any changes to the compensation opportunities for the other NEOs.
+Our CEO did not and will not participate in deliberations or voting on his compensation.